 Archaeological Research on Sicilian Maritime Heritage

-About Project 'U Mari
+About Project 'U Mari:

-Project 'U Mari (“the sea” in local Sicilian dialect) explores the maritime heritage of southeast Sicily, examining millennia of maritime life and connections across the Mediterranean from a key vantage point between west and east, south and north.
+Project 'U Mari (“the sea” in the local Sicilian dialect) explores the maritime heritage of southeast Sicily, examining millennia of maritime life and connections across the Mediterranean from a key vantage point between west and east, south and north.
 Participants will work on one or more of the broad project’s key initiatives: conservation and analysis of artifacts from shipwrecks in the area, archaeological investigations at the ancient fishing town of Vendicari, survey and excavation of a shipwreck in Vendicari’s port, 3D scanning and archival documentation of the material culture and traditions of 2500 years of tuna fishing, among others.
-These efforts serve not only to promote new research into historical livelihoods along the sea, but guide our consideration into how best to preserve and present a diverse maritime past through exhibits and other forms of public engagement.
+These efforts serve not only to promote new research into historical livelihoods along the sea, but guide our consideration of how best to preserve and present a diverse maritime past through exhibits and other forms of public engagement.

 Undergraduate Field School